-- Vacuum Compensation Select the check box to enable the vacuum compensation feature.
-Use this only when the TRACE 1300 is connected to a mass spectrometer detector.
+- Septum Purge Flow This field indicates the flow at which the septum is continuously flushed. - Constant Septum Purge Select the check box to continuously flush the septum with a purge flow. - Stop Purge Time This field is enabled if the Constant Septum Purge check box is cleared.
+You can then enter a time at which the septum purge ceases.
+The range is 0.00-999.99 min. - Vacuum Compensation Select the check box to enable the vacuum compensation feature.
+Use this only when the TRACE 1600/1610 is connected to a mass spectrometer detector.
 When the check box is not selected, calculations are made for a normal GC detector, which is usually at atmospheric pressure. - Gas Saver Select the check box to enable the function in this field.
 Gas saver controls reduce carrier gas consumption, especially when a large split flow is used.
 It is set to come on at some point well after the injection to conserve gas.

-Gas Saver Flow - Enter a value for the gas saver flow rate in the range of 5-500 mL/min.
-Gas Saver Time - This is time into the run when the gas saver feature starts up.
+- Gas Saver Flow Enter a value for the gas saver flow rate in the range of 1-500 mL/min. - Gas Saver Time This is time into the run when the gas saver feature starts up.
 Enter a value in the range of 0.00-999.99 min.